 3. Implement Succession Planning

-Succession Planning prepares you for sudden losses in key positions.
+Succession Planning prepares for sudden losses in key positions.
 More importantly, it defines a strategic talent development program that increases employee morale and loyalty.
 This is especially important with the younger generations, the Millennials and Y Generation.

 4. Implement Process Improvement